gaurav-arun/etl_client/README.md

 - Handle streaming response for the wind API.
 - While the Extract step for ETL jobs is concurrent, the Transform and Load steps are not.
-- The Transform step is using `pandas` to transform the data, which is not designed to be concurrent.
+- The Transform step uses `pandas` to transform the data, which is not designed to be concurrent.
 We can use `dask` to parallelize the Transform step.
 The Load step is also not concurrent, but we can use `aiofiles` to write the data to disk in chunks.
+The other alternative is to use `concurrent.futures.ThreadPoolExecutor` for I/O bound tasks and `concurrent.futures.ProcessPoolExecutor` for CPU-bound tasks.
 - Add more unit tests and integration tests for the project.